 About our Welfare and Care work

-- We train and support a network of welfare officers to deal with local welfare concerns.
+- We train and support a network of approximately 200 volunteer Welfare Officers to respond to local welfare concerns

-- We promote responsible breeding and support breed societies.
+- We promote responsible breeding with our Healthcare and Education Clinics

-We campaign across many issues essential for the current and future welfare of horses in the UK, bringing together disparate organisations to effect changes in policy and the law.
+We campaign across many issues essential for the current and future welfare of horses in the UK, working together with other organisations towards changes in policy and the law.

 Find out more about our work and our campaigns

-The BHS Welfare strives to promote equine welfare by educating, advising and supporting horse owners and carers.
-Every month, we will be showcasing articles on a particular subject, highlighting the recent research in that area.
+Every month, we showcase a new article on a particular subject, highlighting the recent research in that area.

 Read more about the latest research